 - 2) A child is eligible for consideration when the parent(s) of child on the payroll of the school completes the section on the home Local Authority's common application form. - 3) For a place to be offered under this criterion, the information must confirm the exceptional medical or social need, and demonstrate how Eden School is the only school that can meet the defined needs of the child.
 In all cases the medical or social need must be permanent or long term.
 For medical conditions affecting mobility, consideration will only be given if Eden School is nearest to the child's home.
 It is the parent's responsibility to provide the information directly to the school.
-Failure to provide the supporting information by the closing date may result in the application not being considered under this criterion. - 4) Siblings refers to full, half, adopted, step, foster sisters or the child of the parent's partner, and in every case, the child must be living in the same family unit at the same address. - 5) Slough Borough Council measures the distance in a straight line using the co-ordinates derived from the National London Property Gazetteer from the centre of the child's home address to the school's main gate.
+Failure to provide the supporting information by the closing date may result in the application not being considered under this criterion. - 4) Siblings refers to full, half, adopted, step, foster sisters or the child of the parent's partner, and in every case, the child must be living in the same family unit at the same address. - 5) If the number of children requiring admission in any postcode area is greater than the number of places, priority will be given to those children who live nearest from home to school.
+Slough Borough Council measures the distance in a straight line using the co-ordinates derived from the National London Property Gazetteer from the centre of the child's home address to the school's main gate. - 6) Slough Borough Council measures the distance in a straight line using the co-ordinates derived from the National London Property Gazetteer from the centre of the child's home address to the school's main gate.